N-Methyl-2-pyrrolidone

 N-Methyl-2-pyrrolidone (NMP) is an organic compound consisting of a 5-membered lactam.
 It is a colorless liquid, although impure samples can appear yellow.
 It is miscible with water and with most common organic solvents.
 It also belongs to the class of dipolar aprotic solvents such as dimethylformamide and dimethyl sulfoxide.
 It is used in the petrochemical, polymer and battery industries as a solvent, exploiting its nonvolatility and ability to dissolve diverse materials (including polyvinylidene difluoride, PVDF).
+It has a strong dipole moment and hydrogen bonding due to its cis-amide conformation.

 Preparation

-NMP is produced industrially by a typical ester-to-amide conversion, by treating butyrolactone with methylamine.
+NMP is produced industrially by a typical ester-to-amide conversion, by treating gamma-butyrolactone with methylamine.
 Alternative routes include the partial hydrogenation of N-methylsuccinimide and the reaction of acrylonitrile with methylamine followed by hydrolysis.
 About 200,000 to 250,000 tons are produced annually.

+Reactions

+NMP reacts with phosphorus pentasulfide to give its analogous thioamide.

+With sodium hydroxide NMP undergoes reversible ring opening, yielding sodium N-methyl-4-aminobutyrate.